NOW SCHEDULING • Pool Openings

 Pool Opening — FAQs

-When should I book my pool opening in ?
+When should I schedule my pool opening in ?

 Do I need to add water before you arrive?

 If the water is below mid-skimmer, add a few inches the day before.
-Not sure where your level is?
+Not sure where the level should be?
 Text a quick photo of the skimmer opening and we’ll tell you exactly where it should be for start-up.

 Do I have to be home during the opening?

-No. As long as we have yard/equipment access and any gate/pet notes, we can complete the opening and send photo updates and a simple checklist for what to do over the next 24–48 hours.
+No. As long as we have yard and equipment access plus any gate or pet notes, we can complete the opening and send photo updates and a simple checklist for what to do over the next 24–48 hours.

 How long does it take for the pool to turn clear?